 - It is important for staff to remember that in the teaching profession an annual salary includes holidays often in excess of twelve weeks.
-All full time staff are offered a one hour lunch break daily as well as noncontact time during the course of the week.
+All fulltime staff are offered a one-hour lunch break daily as well as noncontact time during the course of the week.
 It is therefore particularly appreciated when staff members take their hours seriously and it is requested that appointments of a personal nature are made outside school hours and in holidays. - The school is unable to offer paid dependency leave and in the unlikely event that this needs to be taken it must be done with full consultation and a fully prepared work day for staff to cover satisfactorily. - If the need for absence is unexpected, the Head Teacher, Geraldine Maidment, must be informed of the absence and its reason in writing by 7:30am on the day of the absence either by email to the school email address or by text to 07957 364154. - Each member of staff will need to complete and sign a Staff Absence record form on returning to work. - Punctuality and attendance in a job is something that is always enquired about in references and Geraldine Maidment would be obliged to be honest if asked about these issues.
-It is important for staff members to bear in mind that a commitment to the profession reaps long-term rewards.
+It is important for staff members to bear in mind that a commitment to the profession reaps long-term rewards - Staff members must not be under the influence of alcohol or any other substance which may affect their ability to care for children.
+If you should need to take medication which may affect your ability to care for children, you must inform the principal and seek medical advice.
+All medication on the premises must be securely stored, and out of reach of children, at all times.